 Street parking impacts will be minimised where possible.
-Contractors are encouraged to carpool and parking will be made available on site for construction vehicles.
 We will work with local communities to identify issues and put in place measures to mitigate the effects.

 Will utility services be interrupted as part of the construction?

 School Infrastructure NSW coordinates upgrades or new supplies of utility services with local providers to minimise disruption.
 In the event of a disruption to services in the local area, we will notify businesses and residents in advance.